automl/SMAC3/doc/manual.rst

         from smac.scenario.scenario import Scenario
         from smac.facade.smac_facade import SMAC

-First, we import the ConfigurationSpace and Parametertypes in order to declare different parameters.
+First, we import the ConfigurationSpace and different types of parameters.
-The ConfigurationSpace is used to define the parametertypes and domains.
-We also import the different parametertypes, e.g. float-, int- and categorical parameters.
+The ConfigurationSpace is used to define the parameters and their domains.
+The parametertypes are for example floats, ints and categorical parameters.

-Now, we build the Configuration Space:
+Now, we build the ConfigurationSpace:

     .. code-block:: python

         :lineno-start: 38

         # build Configuration Space which defines all parameters and their ranges